SoftwareHeritage/swh-web/swh/web/ui/templates/includes/apidoc-header.md

   visit time; each of them points to a revision object in the archive.
 Future visits of the same origin will create new visit objects, without removing previous ones.
+- **Person**: an entity referenced by a revision as either the author or the committer of the corresponding change.
+A person is associated to a full name and/or an email address.

 ### Version